Zhaofeng-Tian/ZebraT-Simulator/README.md

 8. Test your own tasks.

 # Paper
-"Design and Implement an Enhanced Simulator for Autonomous Delivery Robot" Accept by MetroCAD 2022.
+"Design and Implement an Enhanced Simulator for Autonomous Delivery Robot" MetroCAD 2022.